 Last week while preparing for a meeting with a mid sized law firm, I sat in the reception area awaiting introduction to the managing partner of the firm.
 Another attorney sat beside me along with his court reporter while awaiting the inception of their deposition.
+I over heard them talking about Semi truck accidents facts which left me in shock.
 As we sat there, two people approached the receptionist and began to engage in a very animated and descriptive conversation.
 Within moments it became readily apparent that the two persons were a firm attorney and secretary.
 Incredulously, they immediately began speaking about a perceived difficult matrimonial client.
 In particular, they spoke indignantly and specifically about the client’s financial situation, business troubles and trial strategy.
 The tone and depth of their dialogue left us in the reception area dismayed at their complete lack of professionalism.
 As I contemplate this experience, it is important to note that the basic tenets of client confidentiality apply to staff as well as firm attorneys.
 In turn, the risk of breach applies to both and exposes the firm to not only disciplinary proceedings but also potential claims of malpractice.
 The purpose of this article is to explore various ways in which a law firm can hedge against this exposure in pragmatic but yet important ways.

 ABA Model Rule 1.6 Confidentiality states in relevant part that every member of a law firm, including legal office staff, has an affirmative obligation to keep client information confidential.
 This fundamental principle dictates that information relating to the representation is sacrosanct and not to be revealed absent client consent.
 Such protected information includes the identity of the client & other personal identifiable information, confidences & secrets of that client and all information which pertains to the attorney-client relationship.